 The Hubble Telescope, Voyager 2, and the Very Large Array allow us to directly and indirectly investigate the distant places and hidden elements of our universe.
 In the same way, a neutron source and its instruments enable scientists to see and understand basic atomic structures and forces.
-It can be compared with a giant microscope for the study of different materials — from plastics and pharmaceuticals, to engines, proteins, molecules and nanotechnology.
-ESS is a significant step forward in the science of everyday life.
+It can be compared to a giant microscope for the study of different materials — from plastics and pharmaceuticals, to engines, proteins, molecules and nanotechnology.
+ESS is a significant step forward in the science of everyday life

 The European Spallation Source is one of the largest science and technology infrastructure projects being built today.
-The facility design and construction includes the most powerful linear proton accelerator ever built, a four-tonne, helium-cooled tungsten target wheel, two dozen state-of-the-art neutron instruments, a suite of laboratories, and a supercomputing data management and software development centre.
+The facility design and construction include the most powerful linear proton accelerator ever built, a five-tonne, helium-cooled tungsten target wheel, 15 state-of-the-art neutron instruments, a suite of laboratories, and a supercomputing data management and software development centre.
 In the context of its history and future as a scientific organisation, however, it is more than the sum of its parts.
 It is a brand new Big Science organisation, built from the ground up.

-Europe’s need for an advanced, high-power neutron spallation source was articulated 20 years ago.
-The European Spallation Source is a pan-European project with 15 European nations as members and Sweden and Denmark as host nations.
-The ESS facility is being built in Lund, while the ESS Data Management and Software Centre (DMSC) is located in Copenhagen.
+Europe’s need for an advanced, high-power neutron spallation source was articulated many years ago.
+The European Spallation Source is a pan-European project with 13 European nations as members, including the host nations Sweden and Denmark.
+The ESS facility is under construction in Lund, while the ESS Data Management and Software Centre (DMSC) is located in Copenhagen.
 Around two to three thousand guest researchers will carry out experiments at ESS each year.
 Most of the users will be based at European universities and institutes, others within industry.